Orsted, the World’s Offshore Wind Giant, Gets Serious About Solar

 Ørsted did not have a major presence in the U.S. before 2018, when it suddenly splashed out more than $1 billion to acquire Deepwater Wind, an offshore wind developer, and Lincoln Clean Energy, a builder of onshore wind farms.
 The former deal gave Ørsted the industry's largest pipeline of U.S. offshore wind projects; the latter represented its first major push into the global onshore renewables market.

 In both cases, it was an important vote of confidence at a transitional time for U.S. renewables.
-And Ørsted, which is majority-owned by the Danish state, wasn’t done with its acquisition spree yet.
+And Ørsted, which is majority-owned by the Danish government, wasn’t done with its acquisition spree yet.
 Last year it bought solar and storage developer Coronal Energy from Panasonic.

 In buying Coronal, Ørsted nodded toward two important market realities.
 When it comes to renewable energy, customers increasingly want a variety of options.
 And solar is now the biggest game in town.